Quantum mind: Practical problems

 The problem with trying to use quantum mechanics in the action of the brain is that if it were a matter of quantum nerve signals, these nerve signals would disturb the rest of the material in the brain, to the extent that the quantum coherence would get lost very quickly.
 You couldn't even attempt to build a quantum computer out of ordinary nerve signals, because they're just too big and in an environment that's too disorganized.
 Ordinary nerve signals have to be treated classically.
 But if you go down to the level of the microtubules, then there's an extremely good chance that you can get quantum-level activity inside them.

 For my picture, I need this quantum-level activity in the microtubules; the activity has to be a large-scale thing that goes not just from one microtubule to the next but from one nerve cell to the next, across large areas of the brain.
 We need some kind of coherent activity of a quantum nature which is weakly coupled to the computational activity that Hameroff argues is taking place along the microtubules.

 There are various avenues of attack.
 One is directly on the physics, on quantum theory, and there are certain experiments that people are beginning to perform, and various schemes for a modification of quantum mechanics.
 I don't think the experiments are sensitive enough yet to test many of these specific ideas.
 One could imagine experiments that might test these things, but they'd be very hard to perform.

+Penrose also said in an interview: